Optum Idaho Behavioral Health Plan- Rights & Responsibilities

 - Think the provider is not providing the right care.

-- You have the right to have a psychiatric advance directive (PAD).
+• A right to have a psychiatric advance directive (PAD).
 A PAD is a legal document you can use to manage your mental health treatment and wellness if you cannot make or communicate decisions about your treatment.
-A PAD can say which people you do or do not want to make choices for you.
+A PAD can specify which people you do or do not want to make choices for you.

-- You have the right to see your own behavioral health treatment records.
+• A right to see your own behavioral health treatment records.
 This is based on federal and Idaho laws and rules.
-You have the right to restrict who sees those records based on those laws and rules.
+You have the right to restrict who can view those records based on those laws and rules.
+You also have the right to request your records be amended or corrected according to federal and Idaho laws and rules.

-- You have the right to ask for and get information about Optum.
-This includes its services, its network providers, and how to access them.
+• A right to ask for and get information about Optum.
+This includes Optum services and network providers, and how to access both

-- You have the right to not be restrained or secluded based on federal or state rules on the use of restraints and seclusion.
+• A right to not be restrained or secluded as described in federal and state rules on the use of constrants and seclusion.

 What is an appeal?